LucasCossard/molpal/README.md

 git clone https://github.com/Nohalyan/molpal
 ```

 2. Install the necessary dependencies.
-YOu can use the environment.yml
+You can use the environment.yml